Get Started

 1. Client Data

-1. Client hereby grants Sequoia a worldwide, non-exclusive, royalty-free license to use, copy, access, process, reproduce, perform, display, modify, distribute and transmit data and other content provided by Client or its employees to Sequoia pursuant to the Agreement (“Client Data”) in connection with providing the Services and/or access to Sequoia mobile application or other products to Client.
-Client agrees that it shall have sole responsibility and liability for (i) acquiring any and all authorization necessary for use of Client Data as contemplated by the Agreement; (ii) the completeness and accuracy of all Client Data and other materials provided to Sequoia by Client pursuant to the Agreement; (iii) timely providing information as requested by Sequoia in order to provide the requested Services; and(iv) ensuring that Client Data does not infringe, violate or misappropriate any patents, copyrights, trademarks, trade secrets, or any other intellectual property rights or proprietary rights of any third party.
+1. Client agrees that it shall have sole responsibility and liability for (i) acquiring any and all authorization necessary for use of Client Data as contemplated by the Agreement, including any authorizations required under applicable privacy laws; (ii) the completeness and accuracy of all Client Data and other materials provided to Sequoia by Client pursuant to the Agreement; (iii) timely providing information as requested by Sequoia in order to provide the requested Services; and (iv) ensuring that Client Data does not infringe, violate or misappropriate any patents, copyrights, trademarks, trade secrets, or any other intellectual property rights, privacy rights, or proprietary rights of any third party.
+Sequoia shall have no liability for any errors, deficiencies or omissions in any Services provided to Client, including the placement of insurance on Client’s behalf, that are based on inaccurate or incomplete information provided to Sequoia by Client.

-1. Limited Warranty and Disclaimers.
+2. Limited Warranty and Disclaimers.

-1. General.
-Each party represents and warrants that (a) it has full power and authority, and has obtained all approvals, permissions and consents necessary, to enter into the Agreement and to perform its obligations hereunder, (b) the Agreement is legally binding upon it and enforceable in accordance with its terms, and (c) the execution, delivery and performance of the Agreement does not and will not conflict with any agreement, instrument, judgment or understanding, oral or written, to which it is a party or by which it may be bound.
+1. Each party represents and warrants that (a) it has full power and authority, and has obtained all approvals, permissions and consents necessary, to enter into the Agreement and to perform its obligations hereunder, (b) the Agreement is legally binding upon it and enforceable in accordance with its terms, and (c) the execution, delivery and performance of the Agreement does not and will not conflict with any agreement, instrument, judgment or understanding, oral or written, to which it is a party or by which it may be bound.

-2. Client.
+2. Disclaimers.

-1. EXCEPT AS OTHERWISE PROVIDED HEREIN, TO THE FULLEST EXTENT PERMITTED BY LAW, EACH PARTY HEREBY DISCLAIMS (FOR ITSELF AND ITS SUPPLIERS) ALL OTHER WARRANTIES, WHETHER EXPRESS OR IMPLIED, ORAL OR WRITTEN, WITH RESPECT TO THE PLATFORM AND THE SERVICES, INCLUDING, WITHOUT LIMITATION, ALL IMPLIED WARRANTIES OF TITLE, NONINFRINGEMENT, QUIET ENJOYMENT, INTEGRATION, MERCHANTABILITY OR FITNESS FOR ANY PARTICULAR PURPOSE, RELIABILITY, THAT THEIR OPERATION WILL BE UNINTERRUPTED OR ERROR-FREE AND ALL WARRANTIES ARISING FROM ANY COURSE OF DEALING, COURSE OF PERFORMANCE OR USAGE OF TRADE.
+1. EXCEPT AS OTHERWISE PROVIDED HEREIN, TO THE FULLEST EXTENT PERMITTED BY LAW, EACH PARTY HEREBY DISCLAIMS (FOR ITSELF AND ITS SUPPLIERS) ALL OTHER WARRANTIES, WHETHER EXPRESS OR IMPLIED, ORAL OR WRITTEN, WITH RESPECT TO THE PLATFORM AND THE SERVICES, INCLUDING, WITHOUT LIMITATION, ALL IMPLIED WARRANTIES OF TITLE, NON-INFRINGEMENT, QUIET ENJOYMENT, INTEGRATION, MERCHANTABILITY OR FITNESS FOR ANY PARTICULAR PURPOSE, RELIABILITY, THAT THEIR OPERATION WILL BE UNINTERRUPTED OR ERROR-¬FREE AND ALL WARRANTIES ARISING FROM ANY COURSE OF DEALING, COURSE OF PERFORMANCE OR USAGE OF TRADE.

 1. Indemnification